How to thaw my breast milk?

 Can warmed breast milk be refrigerated again?

 If you warm breast milk, you can give it to your child once it is at room temperature.
-However, if it is refrigerated again for up to 24 hours, your baby can finish the feeding within that time.
 If your baby does not finish a feeding, you should throw away the leftover breast milk in the bottle.
+Warmed breast milk CAN NOT be refrigerated again.
 Although it's not well known, refrigeration can slow the growth of some bacteria.
-Many mothers rewarm previously refrigerated milk without a problem.
-However, you should always check to see if your milk has spoiled before heating it again.
+Doctors do not recommend refrigerating heated milk.
+This is because some of the nutrients inside the milk have been changed by the heat.
+Mom should always check to see if your milk has spoiled before heating it every time.

 Why Should I Let My Breast Milk Defrost?